Clyde Pharr: Career

 Pharr's first faculty appointment was as Assistant Professor of Latin and Greek at Ohio Wesleyan University where he served from 1912–17.
 From 1917–18 he was the legal advisor to a draft board; immediately after that he returned to academia at Southwestern Presbyterian University where he taught until 1924, with a break in the 1920–21 academic year to be an American Field Service Fellow at the University of Paris.
 He left Southwestern Presbyterian University in 1924 to become an associate professor at Vanderbilt.
 Pharr was on the Vanderbilt faculty from 1924–50 and was a full professor and head of the Department of Classics from 1928–50.
 Pharr developed a national reputation through his textbooks for Greek and Latin, some of which remain in print.
 Later, Pharr turned his attention to Roman law and was general editor of the first translation of the Codex Theodosianus into English.
-In 1950, he left Vanderbilt for the University of Texas at Austin where he was a visiting professor from 1950-1953, Research Professor of Roman Law from 1953-1966, and Professor Emeritus of Classical Languages from 1966-1972.
+He married classicist Mary Brown in 1945.
+Brown was an assistant professor of Latin at Converse College, S.C.
+She became a noted classical scholar, and assistant editor of the Theodosian Code project.
+In 1950, Clyde and Mary left Vanderbilt for the University of Texas at Austin where he was a visiting professor from 1950-1953, Research Professor of Roman Law from 1953-1966, and Professor Emeritus of Classical Languages from 1966-1972.

-The Theodosian Code translation was very favorably received and has been thought likely to be the only translation into English ever made of this important document.
+Although Pharr's work in translating the Theodosian Code involved frequent disputes with his associate editor, Theresa Sherrer Davidson, the finished product was very favorably received upon its publication in 1952 and has been thought likely to be the only full translation into English ever made of this important document.
 Pharr had intended to oversee translation into English of "the entire body of Roman law", including the Codex Justinianus (Justinian Code), using a draft by Justice Fred H. Blume as its basis, but various problems prevented him from bringing this project to fruition.
 When Pharr died in 1972 only the Codex Theodosianus translation and a volume of pre-Theodosian laws had been published.
+However, Pharr's graduate student William Sims Thurman did create for his dissertation an English translation of Justinian's Thirteen Edicts from the Greek.

-Exactly one week after his wife's death, Pharr died in an Austin hospital on December 31, 1972.
+Clyde Pharr died in an Austin hospital on December 31, 1972, one week after his wife Mary Brown Pharr passed away.